vmware-archive/kube-prod-runtime/docs/components.md

 The following ports are exposed:

 * The `nginx-ingress-controller` Service exposes ports:
-  * `80/tcp` and `443/tcp` to servce HTTP and HTTP/S requests
+  * `80/tcp` and `443/tcp` to service HTTP and HTTP/S requests
   * `10254/tcp` for `/healthz` (liveness/readiness probes) and `/metrics` (Prometheus) endpoints.
-* The `default-http-backend` Service exposes port `80/tcp` to render a `404 Not Found` error page for URLs that do not nmatch any routing rule.
+* The `default-http-backend` Service exposes port `80/tcp` to render a `404 Not Found` error page for URLs that do not match any routing rule.

 #### Monitoring